 Transformer Model with a segment length of 4 (Source: https://arxiv.org/abs/1901.02860)

 This architecture doesn’t suffer from the problem of vanishing gradients.
 But the context fragmentation limits its longer-term dependency learning.
-During the evaluation phase, the segment is shifted to the right by only one position.
-The new segment has to be processed entirely from scratch.
+During the evaluation phase, shifting the segment to the right by only one position occurs.
+Processing the new segment entirely from scratch is necessary.
 This evaluation method is unfortunately quite compute-intensive.

 Using Transformer-XL for Language Modeling

-During the training phase in Transformer-XL, the hidden state computed for the previous state is used as an additional context for the current segment.
+During the training phase in Transformer-XL, we use the hidden state computed for the previous state as an additional context for the current segment.
 This recurrence mechanism of Transformer-XL takes care of the limitations of using a fixed-length context.

 transformer xl